What Happens if You Cancel Your Home Insurance Policy?

 Are you Required to Carry Homeowner’s Insurance?

 If you have a mortgage, then yes, you are.
 When you signed the loan documents at closing, they included a requirement for you to maintain adequate coverage on the dwelling — the minimum being the loan balance due to the lender.
 If you fail to maintain coverage, the lender can foreclose on your property even without buying the coverage for you.
-But, they usually won’t – because they’d rather you make the payments.
+But, they usually won’t – because they’d rather you make the payments, and they’ll just buy the insurance to cover themselves.

-If you don’t have a loan, there’s no requirement for you to have homeowner’s insurance — but it would be foolish not to given the relatively low cost.
+If you don’t have a loan, there’s no requirement for you to have homeowner’s insurance — but it would be foolish not to given the relatively low cost and the potential risk.

 Let Your Lender Know of the Switch